Thank you for reading and reviewing! I hope you enjoy this chapter.

 Katara did not like the heated look Jet was aiming at her or the way he was walking closer to her, almost as if he was ready to pounce on her.
-Before she could make a run for it, she found herself pinned to a cold wall by a hard body with her hands on either side of her head.
+She hadn't missed the looks Jet had been throwing her way or his innuendos whenever they met.
+She didn't enjoy them, but she had brushed them off, not wanting to make a big deal out of them and cause a ruckus with the rest of the group.
+Before she could reach for her waterskin, she found herself pinned to a cold wall by a hard body with her hands on either side of her head.
 Katara looked up in alarm to see Jet's smirking face looming over hers.

-Zuko cursed under his breath as he raced swiftly through the dark and empty streets of the Lower Ring.
+Zuko cursed under his breath as he raced swiftly through the dark, empty streets of the Lower Ring.
 He turned sharply around a corner and jumped onto a rooftop without missing a step when he realized it was a dead end.
-Just as he had expected, Katara was not at the infirmary once he finally arrived there and now she was walking all by herself in the dark!
+Just as he had expected, Katara was not at the infirmary when he finally arrived and now she was walking all by herself in the dark!

 Just as he was about to sneak out of the palace to meet up with Katara, a servant had knocked on his door with an urgent message from the Fire Nation.
-It was from Chao who was requesting his presence back at the palace before a riot sprang among the nobles of the Royal Court.
-Chao did not elaborate what the problem was, but asked that the young Fire Lord returned home as soon as possible.
+It was a message from Chao who was requesting his presence back at the palace before a riot sprang among the nobles of the Royal Court.
+Chao did not elaborate what the problem was, but asked that the young Fire Lord return home as soon as possible.
 Once he finished reading the missive and sent a message back to the Fire Nation in response, Zuko had hurried to the infirmary to explain to Katara that he was returning home with his mother the next day, but he was too late.
-Katara was not there.

 With another curse, Zuko leaped from roof to roof as he scanned the streets and alleys below for any sign of the waterbender.
 He had a strange feeling in his chest that was making him worried and anxious.
 He hoped Katara was all right or he would never forgive himself if something were to happen to her.